sjaehn/BJumblr/README.md

 one step to the right results in a one step delayed playback of the respective piece of the audio input stream.
 Each pad (and thus each piece) can be levelled up or down by mouse wheel scrolling.

+### Step sync

+B.Jumblr time line automatically synchronizes with the host time/position.
+Use the button - and + to manually shift the time line to the left or the right, respectively.
+The button < sets the time line to the start of the pattern.
+The home button can be used to re-synchronize with the host.

 ### Column (step) edit mode

 There are two edit modes.
 The **ADD** mode allows to place additional pads to a step (or to remove